Project

 The ip addresses all seems to point to some type of internet provider, that does make me curious.

-Updated by Fred Tacoberger 12 months ago
+Updated by Fred Tacoberger about 1 year ago

 Yes that's my web host.
 Those are my scripts that respond to various in channel commands -- a fairly common case in irc chat.
 I guarantee there is nothing wrong with this socket set up other than it's ugly, old, and probably using unnecessary calls like those evals().
 I lifted it from somewhere probably 20 years ago.
 But it works 100% of the time.
 What I don't get is 1-3x a day I get these weird outbound requests to IP's where no DNS lookup was performed and it's almost always to some random ISP allocation, meaning not servers but other residential IP's.
 If this were a torrent client, I'd think nothing of it.
 But for an irc client, it's extremely strange.

-Updated by Per Amundsen 12 months ago
+Updated by Per Amundsen about 1 year ago

 I don't think there is anything wrong with the script, but since it's the only thing there is to test right now, it would be great to rule out some kind of bug in adiirc socket implementation.